jsierles/js_named_routes/README.markdown

 ### CREDITS

-Some code and the idea came from [Using Rails Routes from Client-Side JavaScript](http://gohanlon.com/2007/7/15/using-rails-named-routes-from-client-side-javascript) from [gohanlon.com](http://gohanlon.com).
+Originally authored by Joshua Siereles with some code and the idea coming from [Using Rails Routes from Client-Side JavaScript](http://gohanlon.com/2007/7/15/using-rails-named-routes-from-client-side-javascript) by [Galen O'Hanlon](http://gohanlon.com).
+Some enhancements and Rails 2.1 compatibility added by [Galen O'Hanlon](http://gohanlon.com).